Washington's Lottery

 It was launched four months later with a one-dollar scratch ticket game titled "Pot O'Gold Instant Lottery," which began on November 15, 1982.
-What is now Pick 3 began in January 1984, and Lotto six months later in July, with a weekly drawing on Saturday, a second drawing on Wednesday was added on November 18, 1987, and a third on Monday on February 14, 2005.
+What is now Pick 3 began as Triple Choice in January 1984, and Lotto was launched six months later in July, with a weekly drawing on Saturday evening.
+A second Lotto drawing on Wednesday was added on November 18, 1987, and a third on Monday on February 14, 2005.

 Games

 Washington's Lottery offers several draw games, plus scratch ticket games.
 The list of draw games:

 Laws prohibit any game from being drawn more than once daily.

 † These prizes are multiplied by 2, 3, 4, or 5 if the Megaplier option was activated (this option, initially used only in Texas, was introduced to Washington's Lottery in January 2011).

 ♠ In January 2012, the Power Play multiplier was retired; non-jackpot prizes have fixed values regardless of whether the option was activated.
 In the case of second prize, a Power Play wager wins $2,000,000 cash.